RPS Composers programme

 We are continually striving to address how we can minimise barriers to the widest possible range of applicants and are proud to have adopted Sound and Music's Fair Access Principles.
 We particularly welcome applications from under-represented demographics, such as those from a BAME background or those who are disabled.
 If you feel that any part of our offer - or the experience in applying for it - could inhibit any such person from applying, please do let us know (contact details below) and we will be happy to address this.
 We have also proudly signed up to the Keychange initiative, aiming to achieve 50:50 gender parity in the composers we support.

 Selected applicants will be invited for an interview to talk more about your music and aspirations.
-Interviews will take place on Wednesday 17 June.
-We had anticipated these taking place in London but, depending on the Coronavirus situation, these may be held remotely over video call.
-The interview panel will consist of a member of RPS staff, a composer, and a representative each from two of our partner organisations.
+The interview panel will usually consist of a member of RPS staff, a composer, and a representative each from two of our partner organisations.
 First round applications will be reviewed by two members of RPS staff, two composers and one or two members of staff from two of our partner organisations.
 External adjudicators are rotated each year.

 What does it cost?
 We are pleased to say that there is no entry fee or cost to those who undertake the programme.
 If you are shortlisted for interview in London, you would generally need to cover your own travel expenses, but do talk to us if you are concerned that this may prevent you attending.

 Is this the 'RPS Composition Prize'?
 Yes, this is the opportunity previously known as the 'RPS Composition Prize' though we've changed the name to reflect that it offers more of a lasting association with the Royal Philharmonic Society, given that its recipients join our distinguished roster of composers which dates back 200 years.